 Make sure you get an app that really delivers on the key requirements and lets you do these 12 vital things!

-1 Talk to a group without looking at the device: Your finger should find the PTT button easily, even when your eyes are on the action.
+1. Talk to a group of employees without looking at the device: Your finger should find the PTT button easily, even when your eyes are on the action.
 It should also be easy to keep it pressed for as long as you need it.

-2 Instant connection: A split-second call setup time is needed - typically less than 0.3 seconds.
+2. Instant connection: A split-second call setup time is needed - typically less than 0.3 seconds.
 Any longer than that, and the beginning of your sentence could be cut off.
-Just think about the difference between “Don’t shoot” and “- shoot”!
+Just think about the difference between “Don’t start the engines” and “- start the engines”!

-7 Get help – fast: If your work takes you into dangerous situations, you need a PTT app that lets you make an emergency call to get help very quickly.
+7. Get help – fast: If your work takes place in a high-risk area , you need a PTT app that lets you make an emergency call to get help very quickly.
 But, make sure it won’t let you make one accidentally.

-8 Does the PTT app include an emergency call or a “red key call”?
-Then check it also meets these criteria:
+8. Does the PTT app include an emergency call or a “red key call”?
+Then check it also meets the following criteria:

-10 The app should allow the emergency call to go anywhere that your organization needs it to go - to your dispatcher, your team mate, or a group of people.
+10. The app should allow the emergency call to go anywhere that your organization needs it to go - to your site manager, your teammate, or a group of people.
 And, if your first choice of recipient doesn’t answer, will the call go to someone else?
 It should!

-11 Do more than talk: Push-to-talk is mostly associated with speaking, but can the PTT app deliver more?
-Can you easily send text or status messages within the app, for example?
+11. Do more than talk: Push-to-talk is mostly associated with speaking, but can the PTT app deliver more?
+Can you easily send messages with pictures, attached documents and video clips or even stream video within the app, for example?
 To the same groups that you speak to, or to individuals?

 How to make sure your PTT app works as needed